A photograph of Serena Williams and Alexis Ohanian standing together in a grassy field.

 • Watch Spike Sessions as legendary tennis player Serena Williams and her husband, co-founder of Reddit and founder of 776, Alexis Ohanian, show that everyone has a unique glucose response, even if they eat the same foods.

-• With Lingo, the power couple views their glucose values after they eat some of their favourite meals.
+• With Lingo, the power couple views their glucose values after they eat some of their favorite meals.
 Lingo prompts Serena and Alexis with tips on how to prevent glucose spikes.

 What happens when a 23-time Grand Slam singles champion and a tech visionary share a plate of syrup-soaked pancakes?
 In the new Lingo series Spike Sessions, two people share intimate conversations over memorable meals, starting with Serena Williams and Alexis Ohanian.